chriskyfung/chriskyfung.github.io/_posts/2015-04-09-Highlighting-words-in-PDF-using-the-JavaScript-console-in-PDFXchange-Viewer.md

 author: chris
 date: 2015-04-09
 category: Productivity
-tags: [PDF Viewer, shorthand, user tips]
+tags: [PDF Viewer, Shorthand, User tips]
 ---

 For a long time, I have used PDF-Xchange Viewer to the PDF files of ebooks, papers, dissertations, etc. I prefer it rather than Adobe Reader.
 One of the reasons is because Xchange provides a JavaScript console, which can be invoked by hitting Ctrl+J. Thus, we can attempt to automate some annotations; for example, search and highlight words.
 You can find a source code from the knowledge base of Xchange (https://www.tracker-software.com/knowledgebase/385-How-do-I-Highlight-My-Search-Results).
 However, the original code can only find words that match exactly.
 Here, I modified the code in Line 10 and thereby it highlights words that contain the text to be searched.